 Best-in-class firms need to be creative in their recruiting.
 While company culture is extremely important in determining employee satisfaction, employees need to be compensated fairly in terms of wages, benefits and paid time off.
 To provide useful information for designing effective compensation programs for our industry, my firm, Turfbooks, in conjunction with Fred Haskett of the Harvest Group, the National Association of Landscape Professionals (NALP) and LM, conducted the 2017 Employee Compensation Report for the landscape industry.
 The full survey is due out later this year and will be available from NALP.

-The objective of the employment compensation survey was to:
+The objective of the 2017 Employment Compensation Survey was to:

 Compare compensation levels of various job types within a landscape firm;